Enable Location

 Farrington Field, Multi-purpose stadium in Fort Worth, United States

-The stadium was built in 1939 by the Work Progress Administration, a federal jobs program during the Great Depression.
+The stadium was built in 1939 as part of the Work Progress Administration, a federal program that created jobs during the Great Depression.
 It was named after E.S.
-Farrington, who served as superintendent of the Fort Worth Independent School District at that time.
+Farrington, who was superintendent of the Fort Worth Independent School District at the time.

 The community of curious travelers